ankita34359/Operating-System-Concepts-and-Practical-Exercises/README.md

 This repository contains the following:

- -Theoretical concepts and explanations of key Operating System topics.
+ - Theoretical concepts and explanations of key Operating System topics.
- -Practical code implementations that demonstrate system-level programming techniques.
+ - Practical code implementations that demonstrate system-level programming techniques.
- -Solutions to exercises and hands-on tasks to reinforce learning.
+ - Solutions to exercises and hands-on tasks to reinforce learning.
- -Gradual progression from basic OS theory to advanced topics like memory management, process scheduling, file systems, and synchronization.
+ - Gradual progression from basic OS theory to advanced topics like memory management, process scheduling, file systems, and synchronization.

 ## Repository Structure